 Link: AMEX Pay With Points

 When you use your AMEX Membership Rewards points towards air travel, you’ll get 1 cent per point towards your ticket.
-And folks with the AMEX Business Platinum card can effectively get 2 cents per point using the Pay With Points perk to get 50% of points back.
+And folks with The Business Platinum® Card from American Express OPEN can get a 35% points rebate using the Pay With Points.
+You’ll get:

 This can come in handy if you’re looking to avoid award flight blackout dates.

-For example, I searched the AMEX Travel Portal and found a one-way flight from Los Angeles to Kauai on a holiday weekend in February 2017, when available award seats may be hard to find.
+For example, I searched the AMEX Travel Portal and found a one-way flight from Los Angeles to Kauai on a holiday weekend, when available award seats may be hard to find.

 This flight costs $461 or ~46,100 AMEX Membership Rewards points.